BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 Each component has a display name that shows in the component header when you can edit the component.
-The display name also shows to students when they hover the mouse pointer over the unit icon in the course accordion.
+The display name also shows to students when they hover the cursor over the unit icon in the course ribbon.

 To set the display name for a component: